Renormalization of crossing probabilities in the dilute Potts model: Quadrichotomy proof

-Observe that we have slightly rephrased the first condition provided in {[8]} which is stated instead for the loop measure $\textbf{P}$, of \textit{Section 3.1}.
+Observe that we have slightly rephrased the first condition provided in {[8]} which is stated instead for the loop measure $\textbf{P}^{\xi}_{G,x,n} \big[ \cdot \big]$ defined in Section \textit{3.1}.
 The equivalent condition of obtaining a loop configuration whose largest diameter about the origin is $k$ is equivalent to obtaining a path of $+$ spins about the origin.
-From the statement of \textit{Theorem} $3^{*}$, we now study $2^{*}$.
+From the statement of \textbf{Theorem} $3$, we now study \textbf{Theorem} $2$.